 TEACHING SOCIAL PROBLEMS

-The mission of the Teaching Social Problems Division is to help faculty members engage in conversations with their students and develop effective and innovative methods for applying these lessons in the world outside the classroom (Sandy 2013).
-To that end, we provide networking opportunities, information about innovative teaching techniques, teaching materials and resources, and support for faculty members, with respect towards the diversity of the intellectual traditions present in our discipline.
-Together we hope to empower each other and bring forward our discipline’s highest visions of a sophisticated social science in active service of a more inclusive, socially just and humane world.
+Steeped in the belief that teaching is a form of activism in and of itself, the mission of the Teaching Social Problems Division is to engage its members in constructive and meaningful dialogue about pedagogical innovations and best practices that center the value of social problems-based teaching for both expanding knowledge and harnessing solutions.
+The Teaching Social Problems Division defines teaching to broadly encompass knowledge production and communication beyond the traditional academic classroom, linking research and teaching to community-based research, service learning, activism and advocacy for human rights.
+To that end, we provide networking opportunities, information about innovative teaching techniques, teaching materials and resources, and support for faculty members, with respect towards the diversity of the intellectual traditions present in our respective discipline.
+Together we hope to empower each other in active service of a more inclusive, social just and humane world.

 Division members are invited to join our Facebook community.